StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/_index.md

 <!-- --- -->

-##### Jairus' daughter's case {#does-jesus-use-of-the-sleeping-terminology-have-anything-to-do-with-resuscitation-jairus-daughter-s-case}
+##### Jairus' daughter's case {#does-jesus-use-of-the-sleeping-terminology-have-anything-to-do-with-resuscitation-jairus-daughters-case}

 And in the case of Jairus' daughter, like I argued, even though she was actually dead and Jesus knew so, He said what he did (that is, took advantage of the euphemism people clearly knew culturally) to make things purposefully ambiguous to others, so that neither He nor the girl and her family would receive as much negative attention from it.